SaeedMalikx/React-Fiber-Architecture/README.md

 ReactFiberPendingPriority.js

 Most of these functions just if there is work to be done and compare it to expirationTime and Mark different priroity.
 Looks complicated but once you read it a few times, it's quite simple.
-The abbreviations should help in remebering it cause putting the whole word just confuses the brain for like no reason.
+The abbreviations should help in remembering it because putting the whole word just confuses the brain for like no reason.

 ```
 // abbreviations